Critics blast ‘censorship’ of Roald Dahl books - NewsBreak

 Booker Prize-winning author Salman Rushdie was among those who reacted angrily to the rewriting of Dahl’s words.
 Rushdie lived in hiding for years after Iran’s Grand Ayatollah Ruhollah Khomeini in 1989 issued a fatwa calling for his death because of the alleged blasphemy in his novel “The Satanic Verses.”
 He was attacked and seriously injured last year at an event in New York state.

 “Roald Dahl was no angel but this is absurd censorship,’’ Rushdie wrote on Twitter.
 “Puffin Books and the Dahl estate should be ashamed.’’
-Five key questions about the dwindling Social Security trust fund
+PPB IDs Cathedral Park apartment arson suspect

 The changes to Dahl’s books mark the latest skirmish in a debate over cultural sensitivity as campaigners seek to protect young people from cultural, ethnic and gender stereotypes in literature and other media.
 Critics complain revisions to suit 21st century sensibilities risks undermining the genius of great artists and preventing readers from confronting the world as it is.